Catch Me If You Can (book): Escapes

 Frank is flown home where officials wait to take him into custody as he disembarks the plane.
 Instead, he escapes by unbolting the aircraft's toilet, dropping through to below-deck, dropping again to the runway, and legging it.

 After his subsequent arrest, prison officials become suspicious of his dispassionate demeanor.
 It's atypical of new inmates.
 They insinuate that he's the undercover inspector and might as well admit it.
 Frank fans the flame of that false belief.
 He uses his outside contact privileges to call an old girlfriend and recruit her as an accomplice.
 According to plan, she calls back from one of two nearby payphones that stand side-by-side.
 The ruse is that a highly irregular matter needs Frank's immediate attention.
 The guards can verify this by calling a number provided for the proper authorization (actually the other payphone).
 Frank is let out and the girlfriend speeds him away.

-He then flees across the border into Canada, where he's ultimately arrested again by Canadian Mounties.
+He then flees across the border into Canada where he's ultimately arrested again by Royal Canadian Mounted Police.

 Going straight

 Frank finally resolves to become a law-abiding citizen.
 Jobs aren't hard for him to get and managers tend to want to promote him.
-Consequently, though, the employers run background checks and see little choice but to fire him in light of his criminal record.
+Consequently though, the employers run background checks and see little choice but to fire him in light of his criminal record.

 He finally changes his life by offering his services (for free, at first) as a security consultant on a specialized lecture tour.
 He speaks to bank personnel, fully disclosing his forgery methods and ways to detect them.
 He goes on to found a firm that has been famous ever since.